Nexedi/jio/docs/revision_storages.rst

      });

-   Your smartphone is offline, so now you will have one version (1-578...) on your smartphone and another version on webDav (2-068...) on your PC.
+   Your smartphone is offline, so now you will have one version (1-578...) on your smartphone and another version on WebDAV (2-068...) on your PC.

 #.
-You modify the namecard while being offline
+You modify the namecard while being offline:

    .. code-block:: javascript